 Geisinger has and follows written policies and procedures for determining when activities are overseen by the Human Research Protection Program.
-(AAHRPP Element I.1.A)
+(AAHRPPElement I.1.A)

-Human subject research is defined under 45 CFR 46.102(d) and (f), 21 CFR 50.3 (c) and (j), 45 CFR 46.102(f), 21 CFR 50.3(e).
+Human subject research is defined under 45 CFR 46.102, 21 CFR 50.3

 The IRB retains ultimate authority to determine whether an activity meets the definition of human subject research.
 IRB staff will make a timely determination after receipt and review of a completed Research Determination Worksheet.
 Outcome of the IRB staff review is communicated to the PI via correspondence.
 The correspondence provides documentation on whether the activity meets the definition of human subject research as defined in the HRPP Handbook.